shahriar-nafee/techforing/README.md

 ## How to Run

 1. Clone Project - [https://github.com/shahriar-nafee/techforing.git](https://github.com/shahriar-nafee/techforing.git)
-2. Go to the project directory by cd technext-spaceX
+2. Go to the project directory by cd techforing
 3. Run command “npm i” to install all necessary dependencies
 4. Run the project – “npm start”